jameshanlon/jameshanlon.github.io/content/silicon-infra.md

-  task of integrating components of a design across a team, thereby revealing issues at as earlier stage in the project as possible to avoid disruptive changes towards the end; (2) enable faster design iteration; and (3) provide traceability of results, providing a foundation for the next aim.
+  task of integrating components of a design across a team, thereby revealing issues at as earlier stage in the project as possible to avoid disruptive changes towards the end; (2) enable faster design iteration; and (3) provide traceability of results (a foundation for the next aim).

 - Provide a **full audit trail** such that a release of a design for tape out has data and a set of reports, logs, coverage metrics, documentation and signoffs that are traceable back to the original RTL source files.
-This is important for building confidence to tape out, as well as providing information for future work on a taped-out design.
+This is important for building confidence to tape out, as well as providing information for future work on a completed design.

 - Support **multiple chips and frozen designs** to keep previous generations alive for debug of silicon issues and/or as a basis for a incremental tape out